 - Don't forget to top it with a handful of chopped cilantro which adds so much freshness to this cauliflower potato curry.

 Have you ever experienced a mushy Aloo Gobi Masala when trying to make it the first few times after moving from India to the USA?
 Ever wondered how you could fix this?
-I was baffled, too, wondering how I could enjoy this dish without it being mushy.

 Having little knowledge about using and operating an oven/griller 17 years back, I approached the deep-frying method.
 Let me confess that the deep fry version makes the best Aloo Gobi Masala.
 It is exactly like the one you get at wedding parties made by halwais (Confectioners of India), but yes, deep frying makes it higher in calories, which is not suitable for your health and can't be enjoyed on regular basis.

 I have tried both methods multiple times and can tell you that air frying yields better results.
 The air fryer brings out more crispiness in the florets.
 Since the basket is a mesh, all the water released while roasting from the florets goes down in the dripping pan instead of getting collected in the same cookie sheet, unlike the oven.
-To my understanding, that's the main reason for the crispiness of the air fried version.

 How to Roast Cauliflower and Potatoes in an Air Fryer